jsborjesson/passwords/paper.md

 ### Disadvantages

-Since this was an anonymous participants has little to no incentive to answer honestly, and it is not unlikely that participants answer some questions in a way that pleases their self image even if it is anonymous.
+Since this was an anonymous survey, participants has little to no incentive to answer honestly, and it is not unlikely that participants answer some questions in a way that pleases their self image even if it is anonymous.

 It was also possible to go through the form multiple times.
 That said, there is no gain in doing this other than pure spite, and as I've been following along with the rate responses have been